 This means that it flips the direction of the graph edge, breaking

-#5 Updated by Nyall Dawson about 3 years ago
+#5 Updated by Nyall Dawson over 3 years ago

 Should be fixed in the next nightly release.
 Some things to note: